tonaljs/tonal/docs/DOCUMENTATION.md

-Given collection of pitches return the scale name (if any)
+Get the scale name(s) of a collection of pitches

 __Arguments:__